josephlimb/triangle/README.md

 # The Triangle Challenge

 This project is an example C#/.net console application.
-It allows the user to input three triangle lengths, and, in return, the application will return the kind of triangle.
+It allows the user to input three triangle lengths, and, in return, the application will return some basic information.

 # Running the project